 - Chewing tobacco

-- Electronic cigarettes
+- Vapes and electronic cigarettes

 - Nicotine patch or gum

-Life insurance premiums for smokers
+Compare life insurance for smokers

-Smoker vs. nonsmoker life insurance premiums
+Smoker vs nonsmoker life insurance premiums

 There’s a distinct difference when it comes to the price of life insurance premiums for a smoker or nonsmoker.
 For example, here’s what monthly premiums could cost for a male buying a 20 year term policy with $500,000 worth of coverage: